Generic Name: piperacillin and tazobactam (Intravenous route)

 - Hypokalemia (low potassium in the blood) or

-- Kidney failure—Use with caution.
+- Patients who are on a low-salt diet—Use with caution.
 May make these conditions worse.

 - Cystic fibrosis (genetic disorder)—Patients with this condition may have an increased chance of fever and skin rash.